Skip to main content

 Entomology

-Our scientists study the population biology of mosquito disease vectors and their molecular interaction with human pathogens such as the Plasmodium parasite that causes malaria and the virus that causes dengue.
+Our scientists study the population biology of mosquito disease vectors and their molecular interaction with human pathogens, focusing on the Plasmodium parasite that causes malaria.

 Parasitology